 Northern pike have earned their fearsome "water wolves" nickname through millions of years of evolution, transforming them into apex predators with one of nature's most efficient killing tools—their teeth.
 These razor-sharp dental weapons number between 300-700 per fish, with some reaching up to 1 inch in length.

-This comprehensive guide explores pike tooth anatomy, provides detailed northern pike teeth pictures, debunks common myths, and delivers essential safety information for anglers.
+This comprehensive guide explores pike tooth anatomy with scientific precision, provides detailed northern pike teeth pictures, debunks common myths including the anti-coagulant rumor, and delivers essential safety information for anglers in 2026.
 Whether you're seeking facts about pike fish or need practical handling advice, you'll find everything about these remarkable predators' dental arsenal right here.

 Pike Teeth Anatomy: The Perfect Predator's Mouth